andreaferretti/paths-js/README.md

 This library helps generating [SVG paths] [1] with a high level API.
 These paths can be then used together with a template engine such as [Mustache] [2] or [Handlebars] [3] to display SVG graphics in the browser.
 If instead of a static template engine, you use a data binding library, such as [Ractive.js] [4] or [Angular] [5], you get animated graphics for free.

 Paths.js offers three APIs, of increasing abstraction.
 The lowest level is a chainable API to generate an arbitrary SVG path.
-On top of this, paths for simple geometric shapes such as rectangles or circle sectors are defined.
-At the highest level, there is an API to generate some simple graphs (pie, bar chart, lines...) for a collection of data, assembling the simple shapes.
+On top of this, paths for simple geometric shapes such as polygons or circle sectors are defined.
+At the highest level, there is an API to generate some simple graphs (pie, line chart, radar...) for a collection of data, assembling the simple shapes.

 > Note that the API is still in flux and may not stabilize until version 0.1.0.